-- Approximately 60 turbines per wind farm, with a maximum export capacity of up to approximately 300MW for each wind farm. - Each wind turbine will have a maximum hub height of up to approximately 200m; - Each wind turbine will have a maximum rotor diameter of up to approximately 200m; - Permanent compacted hardstanding areas / platforms (also known as crane pads) of approximately - 100m x 100m (total footprint of approx. 410 000m2) per wind turbine during construction and for on- going maintenance purposes for the lifetime of the proposed wind farm projects.
-This will however, depend on the physical size of the wind turbine;
+- Each wind turbine will have a maximum hub height of up to approximately 200m; - Each wind turbine will have a maximum rotor diameter of up to approximately 200m; - Permanent compacted hard standing areas / platforms (also known as crane pads) of approximately - 100m x 100m (total footprint of approx. 410 000m2) per wind turbine during construction and for on- going maintenance purposes for the lifetime of the proposed wind farm projects.
+This will however depend on the physical size of the wind turbine;

-Each wind turbine will consist of a foundation (i.e. foundation rings) which may vary in depth, from approximately 3m and up to 10m or greater, depending on the physical size of each wind turbine.
-It should be noted that the foundation can be up to as much as approximately 700m3
+• Each wind turbine will consist of a foundation (i.e., foundation rings) which may vary in depth, from approximately 3m and up to 10m or greater, depending on the physical size of each wind turbine.
+It should be noted that the foundation can be up to as much as approximately 700m3.